 He that turneth away his ear from hearing the law, even his prayer shall be abomination.

 Here is one of the most important proverbs.
-It involves an issue that affects every person, the consequences are severe, and the remedy is easy and simple.
+It is a lesson that affects every person, the consequences are severe, and the remedy is easy and simple.
 You can distinguish yourself in God’s sight for His blessings more quickly here than most anywhere else.

 Do you attend every church service you can?
 Do you pray and prepare before arriving?
 Do you stay focused and absorb as much as possible?
 Do you review what you heard?
 Do you meditate on the subject?
 Do you examine yourself for changes the lesson called for?